dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 \end{CD}
 $$

 These correspond to crushing and gluing operations, which we can do with topological spaces and would like to do with schemes as well.
 We'd also like smooth schemes to behave like smooth manifolds, in the sense that we can take an open ball around each point.
+This is part of what $\AA^1$ homotopy theory buys us.

+We want colimits, so we add them: let $\Sm